 Blue Shield is also the name of an international committee set up in 1996 to work to protect the world’s cultural heritage threatened by disasters of all types.
-The International Committee of the Blue Shield (ICBS) and it’s affiliated national committees (such as Blue Shield Australia) work together as the cultural equivalent of the Red Cross internationally.
+Blue Shield International and it’s affiliated national committees (such as Blue Shield Australia) work together internationally.

-ICBS brings together the knowledge, experience and international networks of the expert organisations dealing with cultural heritage: an unrivalled body of expertise which is available to advise and assist in responding to events such as the war in Iraq, the Indian Ocean tsunami in December 2004, and earthquake damage in Haiti and Chile.
+Blue Shield International brings together the knowledge, experience and international networks of the expert organisations dealing with cultural heritage: an unrivalled body of expertise which is available to advise and assist in responding to events such as the war in Iraq, the Indian Ocean tsunami in December 2004, and earthquake damage in Haiti and Chile.
 Most recently, BSI is co-ordinating recovery of cultural institutions in Beirut.
 Blue Shield International is world-wide, independent and professional.

-The ICBS was named in the Second Protocol of the Hague Convention (agreed in April 1999 by 84 countries) as a body advising UNESCO’s inter-governmental Committee for Protection of Cultural Property in the Event of Armed Conflict.
+The ICBS (now Blue Shield International) was named in the Second Protocol of the Hague Convention (agreed in April 1999 by 84 countries) as a body advising UNESCO’s inter-governmental Committee for Protection of Cultural Property in the Event of Armed Conflict.

-Blue Shield Australia is one of many national committees organised under the mission and objectives of the ICBS.
-BSA was established in 2005 with the approval and support of ICBS, as a federation of four non-governmental organisations (or ‘pillars’), which represent professionals active in the fields of archives, libraries, monuments and sites, and museums.
+Blue Shield Australia is one of many national committees organised under the mission and objectives of Blue Shield International.
+BSA was established in 2005 with the approval and support of ICBS, as a federation of four non-governmental organisations (‘pillars’ or founding organisations), which represent professionals active in the fields of archives, libraries, monuments and sites, and museums.
 The BSA committee comprises representatives from the following Australian peak industry organisations:

-- ICA: the International Council on Archives, represented in Australia by the Council of Australasian Archives and Records Authorities
+- ICA: the International Council on Archives, represented in Australia by the Australian Society of Archivists

 - ICOM: the International Council of Museums, represented in Australia by ICOM Australia